 A Splash of Fresh Citrus Juice?
 Just Squeeze It!

-Many drink recipes call for a splash, squeeze, or squirt of fresh juice.
-This accent is most often used for lemons and limes.
-This is the easiest fresh juice technique and it requires no tools other than a knife.
+Many food and drink recipes call for a splash, squeeze, or squirt of fresh juice.
+This accent is most often used for lemons and limes and is the easiest juicing technique because it requires no tools other than a knife to cut wedges.

-- Cut the fruit into wedges (save some for the garnish as well).
+- Cut the fruit into wedges (save some for the garnish).

 - Hold the wedge over the glass or cocktail shaker between your thumb and fingers.